Why Cardio is Important

 Enhances Oxygen Flow Throughout The Body

 The cardiovascular system within your body is responsible for delivering nutrients and oxygen to every single cell that makes you, you.
 By making your heart—the center of that entire system—stronger, it will help you to reduce the risk of heart attack, high blood pressure, diabetes, and prevent several other common ailments.
-As a benefit, you might find that the walk from your parking space to the desk in your office, or up the stairs gets easier and easier as you work on cardiovascular health.
+As a benefit, you might find that the walk from your parking space to the desk in your office, or up the stairs gets easier and easier as you work on cardiovascular health and cardiovascular endurance.
+High-intensity interval training (HIIT) is a great way to build your cardiovascular fitness!

 Speeds Up Weight Loss

 While there are several other benefits to look forward to when changing your health for the better, weight loss is probably the most desired benefit.
-Weight loss is possible when you create a caloric deficit.
+Weight loss is possible when you’re in a calorie deficit.

 Lowers your resting heart rate